erikmjohnson/hue-out-there_backend/README.md

 ### Links and Resources
 * [Repo](https://github.com/erikmjohnson/hue-out-ther)
-* [Heroku]
 * [Travis](https://travis-ci.com/erikmjohnson/hue-out-ther)
 ___
 ## Web Application
 This application turns on/off Hue lights by either a single light or all lights.
+All commands are strictly done through the terminal.

 ## Languages and Tools